AdMico/PyNE-wells/README.md

 `AssayRun4.py`: Main GUI for the electrical setup.
 There are only three buttons in the GUI.
 The first button is *start run* which will start a measurement.
 The specifications for the measurements (e.g., number of 'grabs', delay between 'grabs', etc. are set in `Config.py`).
 A 'grab' is a single readout of all 52 devices on the chip.
 The second button is *last grab*, which enables you to stop a sequence of immediately after the next grab.
 When used, *last grab* will leave the GUI running just as would be the case if you had let the specified number of grabs in `Config.py` complete.
 This enables a new sequence of grabs to be started without needing to restart the software.
 When you commence a new grab, the datafile structure (folder and names) will update automatically, no intervention is required.
 The third button is *End Program*, which shuts down the GUI and terminates `AssayRun4.py`.

 `Config.py`: This contains all the key configuration details for your instance of the software.
 The individual parameters are explained in the comments.
 The most crucial one to note is the `PiBox` parameter.
 You need to ensure this matches the Raspberry Pi you are using in your hardware set-up, otherwise when you run the GUI, all the multiplexer commands will be going to another set-up, which may be running at the time.
+If you are getting weird errors on test devices (e.g., only half the samples measure, unexpected values, etc.), be sure to check this setting is correct before deeper debug testing.
+The default in the downloaded version is 'MeasureTwo', which is only correct for the ion-sensitivity set-up in LG51 OMB.
+Note also the `GuiUpdateMode` setting at the bottom, significant speed improvements can be obtained if it is set to 'grab' rather than 'point'.

 `GlobalMeasID.py`: This contains all the code for setting, reading and incrementing the Global Measurement ID (GMID) used to trace data files to hardware-setup and owner.
 A user will only need to interact with this program to initialise the GMID for their setup.
 This is done at the `initID` function by setting the desired prefix (ideally 2 letter string, but can be more) and ID number.
 If this file is run (and the Reset switch at the top = 1) then the GMID will reinitialise to the value you set in `initID`.
 Can be useful to leave Reset = 0 once you've initialised the first time, just to prevent accidental loss of GMID value, but it ships with Reset = 1 as that's the most common usage case.

 `GlobalMeasIDBinary`: Binary file containing the GMID.
 Automatically incremented by the software via routines in `GlobalMeasID.py`.

-`Imports.py`: Master import file to simplify code.
-Doesn't need edits unless you add new library calls to the software (if you do, please update `requirements.txt` accordingly).

-`Instrument.py`: This appears to be legacy from PyNE-probe, likely to be deprecated in a future version of PyNE-wells.
+This defaults to 'TE' and '1' in the downloaded version.

+`Instrument.py`: This contains a few functions from PyNE-probe that are still needed for the way instrument drivers are coded in PyNE-wells (i.e., USB6216*.py).

-`Pi_control_Gen4.py`: This controls all the hardware interactions with the Raspberry Pi, including setting the respective IP address, switching the power control relay for the MUXes, and specifying the truth-tables to correctly connect the measure circuit to a given device.
+`PiControlGen4.py`: This controls all the hardware interactions with the Raspberry Pi, including setting the respective IP address, switching the power control relay for the MUXes, and specifying the truth-tables to correctly connect the measure circuit to a given device.
 The MUXes are MAX306 16-channel CMOS analog multiplexer ICs, and there are currently four in each MUXBox.
 Further details can be found in a future GitHub repository for the hardware design.
 Instance can be run as main to enable direct debugging control of the multiplexers, see bottom of code for details.

-`Res_Pull.py`: This is useful legacy from development and enables the resistance to be pulled outside of the GUI in `AssayRun4.py` for testing purposes.
-Left in the code folder for this instance, but will be moved to the `debugging` folder later.

 `SampleRateTest.py`: This is a special instance of `AssayRun4.py` that assists with setting the samples per channel (`SpC`) variable in `Config.py`.
 This will be moved to `debugging` folder in a future update.

 `stop.txt`: Software stop button, not sure it's used currently, may deprecate in future version.

-`SweepFunction.py`: Old PyNE sweep code, likely to be deprecated in future update as I don't think it gets used here currently.

-`TimeMeas.py`: Old PyNE sweep code, likely to be deprecated in future update as I don't think it gets used here currently.

 `USB6216InSS.py`: Basic code for reading in single-shot, single-channel measurements from the National Instruments USB6216-BNC instrument.
 Used by other programs.